theodoredyer/DS-ML-Learning/DS_ML_Bootcamp-master/MLNotes.md

 - Training data used to train the model params
 - Validation Data used to determine what mdoel hyperparameters to adjust
 - Test data used for final performance metrics.

+### Evaluating Performance
+- Accuracy = number of correct predictions made by the model divided by the total number of predictions.
+Accuracy is good to use when there are a roughly equal number of target class members, if you're trying to predict if somehting is a dog or a cat, its best when there are 50% of each in the test set.
+- Recall = ability of a model to find all the relevant cases within a dataset, number of true positives divided by the number of true positives + false negatives
+- Precision = ability of a classification model to identify only the relevant datapoints, the number of true positives divided by the number of true positives + false positives
+- F1 Score = combination of precision and recall, harmonic mean of precision and recall.

+In classification, our model is either correct or incorrect.